kundansingh86/Image-Pan-Pinch-Zoom/README.md

         });
 ```

-For an example, please refer the ``index.html`` file.
-For cropping the image from CSS transform values refer the ```crop.php``` file and pass the required parameter into it.
+For example, refer the ``index.html`` file and for cropping the image from CSS transform values refer the ```crop.php``` file and pass the required parameters into it.